directdemocracy-vote/www/white_paper.md

 ### Decentralized and Open

 Similarly to the [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) and other distributed systems, nobody controls *directdemocracy.vote*, it simply belongs to its users.
-Anyone can contribute to *directdemocracy.vote* by implementing their own web services, such as apps, trustees, polling stations or publishers, that will immediately take part in the network and try to gain a good reputation.
+Anyone can contribute to *directdemocracy.vote* by implementing their own web services, such as apps, judges, polling stations or notaries, that will immediately take part in the network and try to gain a good reputation.

 ### Simple and Secure